notshaangoswami/foodOrderingApp/README.md

 1.Client Side Routing(eg. React as it doesnot reloads the page while navigating but just switches the component=> Hence it is fast=>Single page applications)
 2.Server Side Routing- Traditonal way of making websites.Anchor tag was used to navigate and hence it reloads everytime the page by making server calls.

-# Life Cycle of React class components
+# Life Cycle of React class components(For SIngle child)

 -Parent Constructor()
 -Parent Render()